bwentwor/geospatial/modifying_starter_app.md

 {:screen: .screen}
 {:pre: .pre}

-#Modifying the starter application to {{site.data.keyword.Bluemix_short}}
+# Modifying the starter application to {{site.data.keyword.Bluemix_notm}}
 {: #modifying_starter_app}

-You can modify the starter application and then redeploy it to {{site.data.keyword.Bluemix_short}} to see the results.
+You can modify the starter application and then redeploy it to {{site.data.keyword.Bluemix_notm}} to see the results.
 {:shortdesc}